-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
 Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial care Not covered under Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing. any condition EKG for screening (except when it is for a Welcome to Medicare Visit) Covered by Original Medicare as part of the Welcome to Medicare Visit.
-Experimental medical and surgical procedures, equipment, and medications.
-Experimental procedures and May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan. items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
+Custodial care Not covered under any condition Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing. any condition EKG for screening (except when it is for a Welcome to Medicare Visit) Not covered Experimental medical and surgical procedures, equipment, and medications.
+May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
+Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
 Fees charged for care by your immediate relatives or members of your household.
 Not covered under any condition Full-time nursing care in your home.
 Not covered under any condition

-Services not covered by Medicare Not covered under Covered only under specific conditions Home-delivered meals any condition Not covered under any condition Some coverage provided for specific conditions.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Home-delivered meals Some coverage provided for specific conditions.
 See "Special Supplemental Benefits for the Chronically Ill" Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
 Not covered under any condition Lab, Radiological & Genetic Testing We follow Medicare guidelines when determining if Lab, Radiological & Genetic Testing services are covered, even if ordered by a physician.
 You have the right to contact the plan prior to services being rendered to determine if the services will be covered for your condition (see Chapter 9, Section 5.2 for more detail).
 Medicare medical policy and coding guidelines apply to services covered by Original Medicare, including (but not limited to): diagnosis, age, and frequency criteria.
 Naturopath services (uses natural or alternative treatments).
-Not covered under any condition We offer a reimbursement for certain Naturopath Services.
+We offer a reimbursement for certain Naturopath Services.
 See the Wellness Wallet section of the Medical Benefits Chart above.
 Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
 Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with, diabetic foot disease.
 Over-the-counter purchases The plan offers a quarterly for members to purchase select CVS brand over-the-counter products.
 See Medical Benefits Chart above for more information.